Updated on: July 25, 2021

-A big number on the odometer isn’t necessarily a warning sign.
-Driving heats up a car’s engine, which helps burn off carbon buildup.
+A big number on the odometer isn't necessarily a warning sign.
+Automakers like Toyota and Honda are known for producing cars that can last for hundreds of thousands of miles with proper care, which includes appropriate use.
+Driving heats up a car's engine, which helps burn off carbon buildup.
 It also lubricates the engine as oil flows through it.

 Know the Risks

-Unfortunately, you might not know how a car you’re interested in buying was driven.
-If previous owners floored the gas, slammed on the brakes, and screeched through corners for 100,000 miles, chances are the vehicle has a lot less life left in it than one that was driven cautiously at the speed limit for the same 100,000 miles.
+Unfortunately, you might not know how a car you're interested in buying was driven, or if it's seen regular maintenance.
+If previous owners floored the gas, slammed on the brakes, and screeched through corners for 100,000 miles, or neglected timely oil changes, chances are the vehicle has a lot less life left in it than one that was driven cautiously at the speed limit for the same 100,000 miles.

 While high-mileage engines get nicely lubricated and may be in better condition than lower-mileage older engines, there are other parts of the car that break down due to age, not mileage.
 Wear and tear on things like suspensions, brakes, belts, hoses, and electrical systems will be worse on higher-mileage cars, and can lead to necessary repairs.

 Conveniently, some major repairs can be predicted.
-For example, an automaker may make a car with a transmission that typically needs to be replaced at 120,000 miles.
-If you’re considering a high-mileage vehicle and want to know if you should expect any significant repairs in the near future, you can ask your questions in the CarGurus Questions forum.
+For example, an automaker may make a car with a transmission that typically needs to be replaced at the 120,000 mile mark.
+If you're considering a high-mileage vehicle and want to know if you should expect any significant repairs in the near future, you can ask your questions in the CarGurus Questions forum.

 Watch for Red Flags

 Identifying every potential pitfall when it comes to buying a used car is difficult because there are so many unknowns, but you can avoid some risks if you look for clues while you shop.
 The first research step should be investing in a vehicle history report.
-This will provide you with the vehicle’s detailed history, including a list of previously reported accidents.
-If the vehicle has been in a moderate-to-serious accident or has a salvage title, you should probably keep looking for one that doesn’t have these red flags—cars with this kind of damage in their history are almost always more trouble than they’re worth.
+This will provide you with the vehicle's detailed history, including a list of previously reported accidents.
+If the vehicle has been in a moderate-to-serious accident or has a salvage title, you should probably keep looking for one that doesn't have these red flags—though it's possible the drivetrain was unscathed, cars with this kind of damage in their history are almost always more trouble than they're worth.
 The vehicle history report will also tell you where the car has lived.
-If it’s from New England, Chicago, Minneapolis, or anywhere else with harsh winter conditions, those snowy, salty roads took an extra toll; you should probably cross that car off your list.
+If it's from New England, Chicago, Minneapolis, or anywhere else with harsh winter conditions, those snowy, salty roads likely took an extra toll in corrosion and rust; you should probably cross that car off your list.

 Don't limit your research to the vehicle—do some homework on the seller, as well.
 If you're buying from a used-car dealership, check online to see if it has received any bad reviews, especially when it comes to selling high-mileage cars.